pcolby/dokit/README.md

   --color <yes|no|auto>    Colors the console output.
 Valid options are: yes,
                            no and auto.
 The default is auto.
   --debug                  Enable debug output.
-  -d, --device <device>    Set the name, hardware address or MacOS UUID of
+  -d, --device <device>    Set the name, hardware address or macOS UUID of
                            Pokit device to use.
 If not specified, the first discovered Pokit device will be used.
   -h, --help               Displays help on commandline options.